Table of contents

 So, is incognito browsing actually incognito?
 No, and here’s why:

-Unlike a VPN, incognito mode doesn’t encrypt your data or hide your IP address.
-This is crucial if you want to totally hide your online activity from other network users.
+Unlike a VPN, incognito mode doesn’t encrypt your data or hide your IP address, which is crucial if you want to hide your online activity from other network users.

 Is incognito safe and secure?

-Incognito mode is safe to use as long as you know its limitations.
+Incognito mode is safe to use if you know its limitations.
 It’s a natural choice for those who want to hide their search history, reduce targeted ads, get better travel deals, or host a guest.
 Yet, it won’t make you entirely anonymous or protect you from cyberattacks.
+Also, it won’t mask your device’s IP address from websites and online services.